lnpandey/IITM_Research_Interpretability_of_Attention_Networks/1_Attention_CIFAR_Mosaic/9_Exp_8_Pretrained_model/Readme.md

     - Where Network
         - CNN(16) -> MaxPool -> CONV(32) -> MaxPool -> Flatten -> fc1(64) -> fc2(1)

-### Learning rate for all pretrained models are 0.01
+### Learning rate for all pretrained models is 0.01
 ### Results
  - Model 1 -lr1
      - number of epochs for pretrained model  =  100